OpenEnergyPlatform/organisation/README.md

 # Open Energy Family - Organisation

 This repository is created for discussions and decisions regarding the Open Energy Family.
-It is a collection of various information and tools that help to "set energy data free".
+It is a collection of various tools and information and that help working with energy related data.
+It is a collaborative community effort, everything is openly developed.
-The Open Energy Family is currently and on the long-run under development.
 You can find more information at the OEP: https://openenergy-platform.org/about/

 ## The Open Energy Family Members